06012021-dotnet-uta/AdrianGonzalezP1/README.md

 # MyEcommerce Web Store - Project 1
 This is a ASP.NET Core MVC project utilizing Entity Framework Core to create a Web Store Application that allows a user to create an account then view store locations with differing inventories.
-The user can create an order, view their order history, and view a list of other customers.
+The user can create an order, view their order history, and view a list of other customers order history by name or store location.
 # Technologies Used
 - GitHub
 - SQL Server Management Studio